That Empty Space Above Your Cabinets Is Actually Prime Real Estate

 If You Have a Green Thumb

-Pepper in your favorite greens to add a pop of nature.
+Pepper in your favorite plants to add a healthy serving of greens to your kitchen.
 Choose something trailing, like a philodendron or pothos—both are low-maintenance (so you won’t have to constantly be taking them down to fuss over their soil) and look even better when the tendrils fall.

 If You’re a Serial Baker

-Keep all your go-to equipment within easy reach.
+When you’re at a loss for how to decorate above cabinets, simply go with all your most-used kitchen equipment so it’s in easy reach.
 Free up valuable drawer space by propping up bulkier appliances, like a KitchenAid stand mixer, on the top shelf; just be sure you can still reach it.
-Smaller items, such as cutting boards and pitchers, also fit snugly.
+Smaller items such as cutting boards and pitchers also fit snugly.
 Layer them for a collected feel.

 If Your Dream Holiday Is Southern France